Orange-OpenSource/hurl/docs/manual/hurl.md

 ### --delay <MILLISECONDS> {#delay}

 Sets delay before each request.
 The delay is not applied to requests that have been retried because of [`--retry`](#retry).
 See [`--retry-interval`](#retry-interval) to space retried requests.

+You can specify time units in the delay expression.
+Set Hurl to use a delay of 2 seconds with `--delay 2s` or set it to 500 milliseconds with `--delay 500ms`.
+No spaces allowed.

 ### --error-format <FORMAT> {#error-format}